 We have ETU Executive Board Member, Martin Breedijk, attending the race.
 He did a really impressive job in Lausanne, providing us with Tweets during the race.
 Once more he will be providing regular updates.
 Follow ETU on Twitter.

-Find more details about this event - 2017 Almere-Amsterdam ETU Challenge Long Distance Triathlon European Championships
+Related Event: 2017 Almere-Amsterdam ETU Challenge Long Distance Triathlon European Championships